eam-00/Linux-Notes/vCenter/add-file-system.md

 # Add A File System

-- Add the new drive thur vCenter.
+- Add the new drive thru vCenter:
+Search for the sevrer on to add the drive
+Right click on the server from the inventory
+Select Edit Settings
+Add New Device > Select > Hard Disk
 - On the server run:

 ``ls /sys/class/scsi_host/ | while read host ; do echo "- - - " > /sys/class/scsi_host/$host/scan ; done``